vamsiramakrishnan/jsonlovesyaml/_posts/2019-05-05-enterprise-operations-nightmares-of-inheriting-a-multi-database-eventually-consistent-system.md

 Some transactions and businesses have the capacity to be modeled this way but some aren't.
 For those applications where **_consistency is key_**

 > ##### The failure of One database, will push all other databases back in time in order to recover to a consistent state.
-If I have managed to take a time-coordinated and consistent backup.

 This is a futuristic microservices application that